KARNATISAITHARUN/documentation/using-inspect-protect/inspect/view-results.md

 ## Analysis Results Notification

-The first time you submit an application, or if your application has major library changes, it may take ShiftLeft Inspect a day or two to complete a full analysis.
+When you submit an application with a new library, it may take ShiftLeft Inspect additional time to complete a full analysis.
 In those situations, ShiftLeft Inspect initially displays the partial analysis results, which is indicated by a message on the application's card and in the Vulnerabilities Dashboard.

  ![Partial Results Message](img/partial-results.png)